trooperthorn/Ha-ELKm1/README.md

 ## ✨ Features

+PLEASE MAKE SURE TO DELETE YOUR EXISTING ELKM1 Integration.
+This is designed to take over its place and properly register everything.
+* **DESIGNED FOR ALARMO:** Has auto registration to automatically set the sensors to Alarmo.
+No more extra YAML for support.
 * **UI Configuration:** Fully configurable via the Home Assistant UI (no `configuration.yaml` required).
 * **Dual Connection Support:** Connect via Network (M1XEP) or direct Serial/USB.
 * **Auto-Discovery:** Automatically scans and suggests available USB/Serial ports during setup.